kfifel/kfifel/README.md

 <div align="center">
   <p>
   I am a full stack developer, ambitious person who has developed a mature and responsible approach to any task I undertake, or situation that I am presented with.
 As a graduate with 7 years of experience in web development.
 I am excellent at working with others to achieve a certain objective on time and with excellence.

   I would say that I have a full experience of learning and putting into practice the knowledge acquired during my training developing web applications with spring-boot and angular following the methodology scrum which is an agile process most often used to product development, including software.
 During my internship here, I made different works, all more varied than each other.
-I made Consiel micro service
+I made Consiel micro service.
   The fact of doing all this work allowed me to have a better view of management/administration.
   </p>
 </div>